Cotidib/color-generator/README.md

 ### Overview and Learnings

-Main React functionality I learned: handling exceptions, inline css, dynamic styling and a copy to clipboard functionality.
+Main React functionalities I learned: handling exceptions, inline css, dynamic styling and a copy to clipboard functionality.
 I made my own setup, styling and added a night mode switch feature using Styled Components to the original idea of the project.

 ### Live Site